-Step 2: Registered Agent
+Step 2: Appoint a Delaware Registered Agent

-To have an LLC in Delaware, a Registered Agent must be identified.
-The Registered Agent is a Delaware resident or a corporate agent.
-The Registered Agent must have a physical address in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
-A PO Box may not be used.
+To have an LLC in Delaware, a Registered Agent is required who will be the primary contact for the service of process.
+The Registered Agent will act as the primary point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.

 401 Federal Street – Suite 4